 Two or three times staff and patients nodded at me like they knew me, one of them congratulating me on my 30th anniversary clean and sober.
 "That's today," I realized in my dream.
 Then I heard a voice call from one of the rooms.
 I looked through the open door and there was a woman sitting up in her bed wearing a deep blue nightgown.
 She smiled and congratulated me on my 30th.
 We hugged, and then she began crying and telling me about a friend of ours who had relapsed, gone out again, and died.
 Still hugging, I begged her to hang on.

 That was when I realized that she was once a newcomer I tried to help many years ago who had died.
 The friend she had mentioned was another addict I had tried to help who had disappeared one day without a word.
 I never saw him again.
-There was another door to her room, and there was a man standing in the doorway wearing a hospital johnny and those slipper sox.
+There was another door to her room, and there was a man standing in the doorway wearing a hospital johnnie and those slipper sox.
 He was a small man with gray hair, and was another newcomer I had tried to help who had died.

 We hugged and he congratulated me on my 30th anniversary, but his voice was heavily laced with sarcasm.
 Another person came into the room, then another, more faces of those I'd tried to help, some I knew were dead, others I hadn't heard.